Karthik-Ayyer/martech-ai-agents/README.md

 ## About
 Built by **Karthik Ayyer** — Marketing Automation Manager with expertise in MarTech & Revenue Operations (Marketo, Salesforce, LeanData, 6sense, Looker).

-This project demonstrates how AI agents can automate and enhance core MarTech workflows without requiring access to live enterprise systems.
+This project demonstrates how AI agents can automate and enhance core MarTech workflows — including live Salesforce integrations.